 Click the “Text” block;

 Drag the “hello” module to the position shown below and change the text to “Hello World!”(3);

 This program will print “Hello World!” on the serial port.

 After programming is completed, you can click the “<" button to check the corresponding code on the right bar.

 Click “Save” after programming is done.

 Select the board type: In this lesson, we are using a Uno board, so just select “Arduino/Genuino Uno” from drop-down menu (1);

 Select the serial port from the COM menu: This is likely to be COM3 or higher (COM1 and COM2 are usually reserved for hardware serial ports).
-To find out, you can disconnect your Arduino board and re-open the menu; the entry that disappears should be the Arduino board.
+To find out, you can disconnect your OSOYOO Basic Board for Arduino and re-open the menu; the entry that disappears should be the OSOYOO Basic Board for Arduino.
 Reconnect the board and select that serial port.

 Upload the code.
 If the uploading fails, check board type and COM port setting in 1) 2) are all correct, also check USB cable type and connection is correct and then try again.

 Finally, the status should change to ‘Upload success!’.